UL Standards & Engagement Patent Policy

-The following is UL's patent policy for UL Standards.
+The following is UL Standards & Engagement's patent policy for our Standards.

-1.1 UL Standards Patent Policy - The following is UL's patent policy for all UL Standards (including UL/ANSI Standards).
+1.1 UL Standards & Engagement Patent Policy - The following is UL Standards & Engagement's patent policy for all UL Standards & Engagement Standards (including UL/ANSI Standards).

-1.1.1 Inclusion of Patents in UL Standards - There is no objection in principle to drafting a proposed UL Standard in terms that include the use of an essential patented claim (one whose use would be required for compliance with that standard) if it is considered that technical reasons justify this approach.
+1.1.1 Inclusion of Patents in UL Standards & Engagement Standards - There is no objection in principle to drafting a proposed Standard in terms that include the use of an essential patented claim (one whose use would be required for compliance with that standard) if it is considered that technical reasons justify this approach.

-126.96.36.199 Timely Notification to UL - Participants in the UL Standards development process are encouraged to bring patents with claims believed to be essential to the attention of UL.
-If a proposal author, STP member or individual or entity commenting on a proposed or approved UL Standard believes that a proposed or approved UL Standard contains any essential patent claim(s), that author, STP member, individual or entity shall notify the STP and UL of the possible existence of such essential patent claim(s).
-If UL receives a notice that a proposed or approved UL Standard may require the use of such a patent claim(s), the procedures in this policy shall be followed.
-UL does not have any duty to investigate any such claims of essentiality.
-UL's only duty is to request a patent statement consistent with section 1.1.2 of this policy from the patent holder and include a note in the standard per 1.1.4 following receipt of the statement of assurance from the patent holder.
+126.96.36.199 Timely Notification to UL - Participants in our Standards development process are encouraged to bring patents with claims believed to be essential to the attention of UL Standards & Engagement.
+If a proposal author, TC member or individual or entity commenting on a proposed, revised or approved UL Standards & Engagement Standard believes that a proposed, revised or approved UL Standards & Engagement Standard contains any essential patent claim(s) that is not already covered by an existing assurance, that author, TC member, individual or entity shall notify the TC and UL Standards & Engagement of the possible existence of such essential patent claim(s).
+If UL Standards & Engagement receives a notice that a proposed, revised or approved UL Standards & Engagement Standard may require the use of such a patent claim(s), the procedures in this policy shall be followed.
+UL Standards & Engagement does not have any duty to investigate any such claims of essentiality.
+UL Standards & Engagement's only duty is to request a patent statement consistent with section 1.1.2 of this policy from the patent holder and include a note in the standard per 1.1.4 following receipt of the statement of assurance from the patent holder.

-1.1.2 Statement from patent holder - UL shall seek from the patent holder or a party authorized to make assurances on its behalf, in written or electronic form, either:
+1.1.2 Statement from patent holder - UL Standards & Engagement shall seek from the patent holder or a party authorized to make assurances on its behalf, in written or electronic form, either: